JasonEtco/jasonet.co/src/pages/posts/building-github-actions-in-node.md

 spoiler: GitHub Actions are an awesome automation tool - let's look at how to build one in everyone's favorite interpreted language.
 ---

 Hey!
 You there!
-Heard all about these new fandangled [GitHub Actions](https://github.com/features/actions), and want to go out and build one?
+Heard all about these new fan-dangled [GitHub Actions](https://github.com/features/actions), and want to go out and build one?
 Well then let's do it!

 This post will serve as a guide to building a run-of-the-mill GitHub Action in Node.js.
 You can build Actions in whatever language/runtime you want - I'm choosing Node.js because [JavaScript is the largest language on GitHub](https://octoverse.github.com/projects#languages) and because Node.js is bae 😍